 Pharma doesn’t always get a lot of love.
 However, for content strategists and marketers, pharma brands, particularly the unbranded sites and apps, are a huge opportunity to flex what is perhaps any good content strategist’s #1 requirement—empathy.

 It offers an opportunity to work on content that could potentially help someone who is really suffering or to educate under appreciated caregivers about an illness.
-Additionally, for those who are up for a good challenge, the legal constraints of the space offer a level of complexity that you don’t, say, get with a candy brand.
+Additionally, for those who are up for a good challenge, the legal constraints of the space offer a level of complexity that you don’t necessarily get with… a candy brand.

 Unbranded vs. Branded